zeroabsolute/RESTGuide/README.md

 ### Deprecation

 One way to handle breaking changes in an API is the one explained above, to release a new major API version and wait for the clients to migrate while keeping the old versions live till the last client has adapted the changes.
-However, there are many problems which come with this approach.<br />
+However, many problems come with this approach.<br />
 Firstly, clients are never willing to make changes.
 It might be costly for them to adopt an entirely new logic, both financially and regarding time.<br />
 Secondly, it comes with extra costs for the API provider, because old API versions must be offered until all clients migrate to the new version.
 Supporting multiple versions at the same time needs separate hosting environments.<br />
 Finally, the API might be offering several endpoints and the breaking changes may affect only a small part of the logic.
 So, it is not effective to release a new major version of the whole API, just because a few endpoints changed.<br /><br/>